kaustavg/microcad/README.md

 # Microcad
-Programmatically draw 3D microfluidic chips in Fusion 360.
+Programmatically draw 3D microfluidic chips in Fusion 360 or FreeCAD.

 ## Overview
 This package converts python scripts into 3D microfluidic circuit designs in Fusion 360.